-- [25] There is sufficient information to demonstrate that the respondent had not been candid with the complainant about the nature of the investment, in that he was in fact purchasing unlisted shares.
-Had the respondent explained to the complainant the true nature of the investment, as well as the associated risks, he would not have proceeded. - [26] When the complainant made this investment, he based it solely on the representations made by the respondent.
-Consequently, as a result of the respondent's failure to observe the Code, (the failure to appropriately advice) the complainant made the investment and ended up with a situation where he lost his capital.
-The respondents' conduct is the sole cause of the complainant's loss. - [27] As a result of the respondent's conduct, the complainant lost his capital in the amount of R100 000.
+- [25] When the complainant made this investment, he based it solely on the representations made by the respondent.
+Consequently, as a result of the respondent's failure to observe the Code, (the failure to appropriately advise) the complainant made the investment and ended up with a situation where he lost his capital.
+The respondents' conduct is the sole cause of the complainant's loss. - [26] As a result of the respondent's conduct, the complainant lost his capital in the amount of R21 630.
 The respondent is liable to compensate the complainant for his loss.